yodarunamok/keenmvc/README.md

 * Fast, Flexible, Powerful
 * Inferred Models -- this one isn't too hard to find
 * Lightweight -- it's so easy to go too feature-heavy
-* Easy for Newcomers -- we've all been there
+* Relatively Easy for Newcomers -- we've all been there
 * View / Logic Separation  -- this one I couldn't find

 The last two were the key.